 A Novice's Guide To Claiming Forked Bitcoin Value Securely And Privately

-There are many alternate ways of doing this that make different trade-offs, however the information in this guide is for showing you how to redeem your value securely and privately.
+There are many alternate ways of claiming forks doing this that make different trade-offs, however the information in this guide is for introducing the novice into the the best methods for value securely and privately.
 Our mission is to provide you with sound advice that is going to get you your coins.
 We will use the proper set of trustworthy tools and precautions will be taken minimize the potential undesirable side-effects.

 The Fast Way or The Right Way

-There are available shortcuts that can get this done with less work, but for someone who values their privacy and/or is holding a non-trivial amount of wealth in BTC, slowing down and doing it correctly has advantages.
+There are available shortcuts that can get this done with less work, but for someone who values their privacy and/or is holding a non-trivial amount of wealth in BTC, slowing down and doing it correctly has advantages in minimizing risk.
 Also, if you plan on holding BTC for the long term, taking the time to learn these skills through some practical experience may serve you well.

 No Experience Required